Psyzkaller: Learning from Historical and On-the-Fly Execution Data for Smarter Seed Generation in OS kernel Fuzzing: Evaluation

-We attribute Psyzkaller’s ability to uncover this vulnerability to its use of SDRs learned from large-scale realistic kernel execution data.
-Normal traces in the DongTing dataste help capture dependencies that explore deep kernel execution paths, while abnormal traces provide syscall sequences more likely to expose vulnerabilities.
-Furthermore, Psyzkaller continuously refines SDRs based on fuzzing results, enabling it to generate seeds that exercise previously unseen code paths or vulnerabilities not covered in the DongTing dataset.
-Notably, all abnormal traces in DongTing were derived from vulnerabilities reported on \texttt{syzbot} and other community platforms, which, according to our investigation, do not contain the eight new vulnerabilities discovered by Psyzkaller.
+Constructing such a PoC requires capturing intricate cross-module syscall dependencies, which is highly challenging.
+We attribute Psyzkaller’s effectiveness to SDRs learned from large-scale kernel execution data: normal traces (DongTing) capture dependencies for deep exploration, while abnormal traces bias toward vulnerability-triggering patterns.
+Combined with on-the-fly learning, Psyzkaller continuously refines SDRs to explore unseen paths.
+Notably, DongTing’s abnormal traces originate from \texttt{syzbot} and similar sources, yet none covers the eight new vulnerabilities discovered by Psyzkaller.

-\textbf{Answer to RQ3:} Psyzkaller (in its best strategy confugration) outperforms Syzkaller and Healer in both branch coverage and vulnerability detection.
+\textbf{Answer to RQ4:} In its optimal strategy configuration, Psyzkaller outperforms Syzkaller, ACTOR, and SyzDescribe in both branch coverage and vulnerability detection.
+During the experiments, Psyzkaller demonstrates comparable througput as Syzkaller.